Currie Community High School

 For the STEM plaza brief we took inspiration from “hackerspaces”: A flexible workspace designed for people who are interested in making something together and pulling on their different skills.

-For example the following curricular areas can come together to work on a project such as creating a computer game: Maths, Physics, Computing Science, Graphics/Design tech, Business, (Art and English could also be involved) the large collaborative space will allow teachers to bring these groups together in one area and will enhance the school’s collegiate approach to teaching and learning.
+For example, the following curricular areas can come together to work on a project such as creating a computer game: Maths, Physics, Computing Science, Graphics/Design tech, Business, (Art and English could also be involved) the large collaborative space will allow teachers to bring these groups together in one area and will enhance the school’s collegiate approach to teaching and learning.

-Languages and Humanities zone also has a learning plaza which features a debating chamber, this exciting addition was introduced into the design through consultation with the staff and students and was inspired by the debating chamber at Queensferry High School.
+The Languages and Humanities zone also has a learning plaza which features a debating chamber, this exciting addition was introduced into the design through consultation with the staff and students and was inspired by the debating chamber at Queensferry High School.

 Breakout

-Internal learning spaces will be enhanced by the addition of breakout areas throughout the school building.
+Internal learning spaces are enhanced by the addition of breakout areas throughout the school building.
 These small areas, furnished with a variety of chairs, stools, tables and booths create informal independent or collaborative working and social spaces.
 They allow students and teachers the freedom to breakout of the classroom and work in a way that suits their learning style.

 Inclusion